ncschroeder/Number-Theory-Playground/README.md

 #### Info

 The Fundamental Theorem of Arithmetic says that every integer $> 1$ can be expressed as the product of prime numbers.
 The *prime factorization* (PF) of an integer is an expression of the prime numbers whose product is that integer.
 For example, the PF of 5 is just $5$, the PF of 25 is $5^2$, and the PF of 12,250 is $2 \times 5^3 \times 7^2$.
 There are some interesting applications for this.
-Visit the GCD and LCM or the Divisibility sections for some applications.
+See the info for the "Divisibility" or "GCD and LCM" sections for some applications.

+The input integer with the highest amount of prime factors is $2^53$, or 9,007,199,254,740,992; the largest power of 2 $\leq$ 10 quadrillion.
+The input integer with the highest amount of *unique* prime factors is 304,250,263,527,210.
+This integer is the product of the first 13 prime numbers so it has 13 unique prime factors and its PF is $2 \times 3 \times 5 \times 7 \times 11 \times 13 \times 17 \times 19 \times 23 \times 29 \times 31 \times 37 \times 41$.
+You could also multiply that integer by 2 or 3 and those integers are $\leq$ the max input and have the same amount of unique prime factors.

 #### Calculation

 Find the PF of an input number faster than you can say "prime factorization". :slightly_smiling_face:

-#### Input Range: 2 - 10,000
+#### Input Range: 2 - 10,000,000,000,000,000 (10 quadrillion)

 </details>